ronancpl/HeavenMS/README.md

 Set the "MapleSolaxia" folder on a place of your preference.
 It is recommended for use "C:\Nexon\MapleSolaxia".

-Setting up the SQL: open MySQL Query Browser, and define these parameters at startup and click OK:
+Setting up the SQL: open MySQL Query Browser, define these parameters at startup and click OK.

 Server Host: localhost		Port: 3306		Username: root

 Now it must be done CAREFULLY: